gigalixir/gigalixir-cli/docs/source/main.rst

 Common Errors
 -------------

+    - My deploy succeeded, but nothing happened.

+        - When `git push gigalixir master` succeeds, it means your code was compiled and built without any problems, but there can still be problems during runtime.
+Other platforms will just let your app fail, but gigalixir performs tcp health checks on port 4000 on your new release before terminating the old release.
+So if your new release is failing health checks, it can appear as if nothing is happening because in a sense, nothing is.
+Check `gigalixir logs` for any startup errors.

     - ~/.netrc access too permissive: access permissions must restrict access to only the owner

         - run :bash:`chmod og-rwx ~/.netrc`